 Last week’s episode of The Flash saw Ralph Dibny (Hartley Sawyer) meet his end when Clifford DeVoe (Neil Sandilands) took over Elongated Man’s body.
 Ralph was the last of the bus metas that the Thinker inhabited in order to house his ever-expanding mind, and the only one with the ability to contain it.
 So, since Ralph’s body is being preserved thanks to its stretchy powers, does that mean there’s a possibility he could be brought back thanks to some sort of McGuffin by Season 4's end?

-In a new interview with TV Insider, Flash executive producer Todd Helbing opened up about the reasons why they chose to kill off Ralph on the show, and what are the chances the fan favorite character could ultimately be saved when DeVoe eventually bites the dust — or if his death will stick.
+In a new interview with TV Insider, Flash executive producer Todd Helbing opened up about the reasons they chose to kill off Ralph on the show, and what are the chances the fan-favorite character could ultimately be saved when DeVoe eventually bites the dust — or whether his death will stick.

 When he was asked if that was the end we’ve seen of Hartley and Ralph on the show, Helbing responded in the affirmative, but added that DeVoe would be doing something that will taunt a very guilt-ridden Barry (Grant Gustin).

 “Yes.
 There's one little thing that DeVoe does to taunt Barry, but that's all I'll say.
 And you know, Hartley Sawyer is so amazing, and you know ...
 But it's like, you gotta stick with the plan.
 This was something that we plotted out a year ago, [and] we explained Hartley exactly what his journey was gonna be,” he concluded.

 Helbing’s answer definitely sounds like they do intend to have Ralph’s death stick on The Flash, which is a bit of a bummer since he was such a great and welcome addition to the cast this season.